suranjan2003/AI-SHORT-VIDEO-Generator/README.md

    _components  (this is not a directory, used just for grouping) app components   (this is a directory and also using for grouping)

+Icon website --> Lucide Icons https://lucide.dev/guide/packages/lucide-react
+      Steps..
+         1. run  npm install lucide-react
+         2. apply <icon-name/> in the code wherever you want (see icon name in the website)